Azure/ahds-reference-architecture/README.md

    az login
   ```

-- Execute the deployment file from terminal
+- To start the deployment execute the _deployment.sh_ file from terminal.
+Or _deployment.azcli_ can be opened in Visual Studio Code and executed line by line as well.
   ```sh
    ./Scenarios/Baseline/bicep/deployment.sh
   ```